calebmsword/cpp-notes/value category.md

  - logical expressions (`&&`, `||`, etc)
  - comparison expressions (`<`, `>`, `>=`, etc)
  - function calls of any function that does not return an lvalue reference
- -  _Key properties:_
-    - `&` throws
-    - cannot be used in left operand of any assignment

 <details>
 <summary>Note</summary>